What is rsonpath?

 - when JSON data comes in a stream (a

-impl) and can be queried in-flight; - when a tested JSONPath parser is needed for custom JSONPath processing.
+Readimpl) and can be queried in-flight; - when a tested JSONPath parser is needed for custom JSONPath processing.

-When does rsonpath-lib
+When does rsonpath-lib fall short?

 - when the entire JSON document needs to be parsed into an in-memory model anyway for further processing 4;